/>

-The ferry crossing between Wellington (North Island) and Picton (South Island) is one of the great experiences of a New Zealand trip.
+The Cook Strait ferry crossing between Wellington (North Island) and Picton (South Island) is one of the great experiences of a New Zealand trip.
 You sail through the Marlborough Sounds — a network of drowned river valleys with bush-clad hills, turquoise water and isolated bays.
 The whole crossing takes about 3.5 hours.
-There are two ferry companies: Interislander and Bluebridge.
+Two ferry companies operate the route: Interislander and Bluebridge.

 Interislander — the bigger, more well-known operator.
-Larger ships, more sailings per day (typically 4–5 each way), onboard cafes, bars, movie lounge, kids' play area, and outdoor viewing decks.
+Larger ships, more sailings per day (typically 4–5 each way), onboard cafes, bars, movie lounge, kids’ play area, and outdoor viewing decks.
 The scenic experience is better on Interislander because the ships are larger and more stable.
-Foot passengers from ~$55, cars from ~$135, campervans more.
+Foot passengers from NZ$55, cars from NZ$135, campervans more.
 Book at interislander.co.nz.

 Bluebridge — the smaller, often cheaper alternative.
 Two ships running 2–4 sailings per day each way.
 Slightly no-frills but perfectly good.
-Often $10–$30 cheaper than Interislander for equivalent crossings.
+Often NZ$10–$30 cheaper than Interislander for equivalent crossings.
 Cafe onboard, decent outdoor decks.
-Foot passengers from ~$55, cars from ~$120.
+Foot passengers from NZ$55, cars from NZ$120.
 Book at bluebridge.co.nz.

 The journey is approximately 92 km and takes 3 hours 20 minutes (Interislander) or 3 hours 30 minutes (Bluebridge).
 You leave Wellington Harbour, cross the open water of Cook Strait (about 45 minutes of open sea), then enter the Tory Channel and wind through the Marlborough Sounds into Picton.
 The Marlborough Sounds section is stunning — go out on deck for this part.